-Heritage Fund likes to fund projects that engage local communities and bring groups together, particularly those that are not traditionally engaged with heritage.
+The National Heritage Lottery Fund likes to fund projects that engage local communities and bring groups together, particularly those that are not traditionally engaged with heritage.
 Think about who you will work with to deliver your project?
 For example you might be able to work with particular groups, such as young people, youth groups or the local Looked After Children Care team, or is there a local unemployment programme you could work with?
-Are there other archives, museums, or universities that you could link with to create a project that has more breadth?
+Are there other archives, museums, or universities that you could link with to create a project that has more breadth

 When thinking about developing partners, talk to ALL of your staff, from the director to the cleaner.
 People have lives outside of work (sometimes!) that may result in useful partners and ideas.